uci-ml-repo/ucimlrepo/README.md

 		- `features`: Dataframe of feature columns
 		- `targets`: Dataframe of target columns
 		- `original`: Dataframe consisting of all IDs, features, and targets
-		- `headers`: List of all attribute names/headers
+		- `headers`: List of all variable names/headers
 	- **`metadata`**: Contains metadata information about the dataset
 		- See Metadata section below for details
-	- **`attributes`**: Contains attribute details presented in a tabular/dataframe format
+	- **`variables`**: Contains variable details presented in a tabular/dataframe format
-		- `name`: Attribute name
+		- `name`: Variable name
-		- `role`: Whether the attribute is an ID, feature, or target
+		- `role`: Whether the variable is an ID, feature, or target
 		- `type`: Data type e.g. categorical, integer, continuous
-		- `demographic`: Indicates whether the attribute represents demographic data
+		- `demographic`: Indicates whether the variable represents demographic data
-		- `description`: Short description of attribute
+		- `description`: Short description of variable
-		- `units`: Attribute units for non-categorical data
+		- `units`: variable units for non-categorical data
-		- `missing_values`: Whether there are missing values in the attribute's column
+		- `missing_values`: Whether there are missing values in the variable's column

 ## `list_available_datasets`